Pending Litigation

 NEW YORK

 S.B.
-1541 (Make Polluters Pay Act) Status: 2025 bill (S.B.
-1187) failed; text reintroduced in current session; referred to committeeCoverage Period: 1995 – 2024Covered Emissions: Emissions generated from “use” of fossil fuels extracted or refined by responsible party.Minimum Emissions: >1 billion metric tonsFund Cap: TBDLiability: Strict; joint-and-several (affiliates)
+1541 (Climate Resilience Superfund Bill) Status: 2025 bill (S.B.
+1187) failed; reintroduced in 2026 session and failed to advanceCoverage Period: 1995–2024Covered Emissions: Emissions released during the covered period from the “use” of fossil fuels extracted or refined by responsible partyMinimum Emissions: >1 billion metric tonsFund Cap: TBDLiability: Strict; joint-and-several (affiliates)

 Climate Superfund Bill INTRODUCED

 H.B 5156 (An Act Creating a Climate Superfund) Status: 2025 bills (S.B.
 1199 and H.B.
-6280) failed; text reintroduced in 2026 sessionCoverage Period: 1995 – 2024Covered Emissions: Emissions generated from extraction, storage, production, 48 refinement, transport, manufacture, distribution, sale and use of fossil fuelsMinimum Emissions: >1 billion metric tonsFund Cap: TBDLiability: Strict; joint-and-several (affiliates)
+6280) failed; HB 5156 failed to advance during 2026 legislative sessionCoverage Period: 1992–2024Covered Emissions: Emissions resulting from extraction, storage, production, refinement, transport, manufacture, distribution, sale and use of fossil fuelsMinimum Emissions: >1 billion metric tonsFund Cap: TBDLiability: Strict; joint-and-several (affiliates)

 Connecticut